Twitter slaps warning label on Trump tweet

-Sept 17 (Reuters) - Twitter Inc on Thursday placed a warning label on a tweet by U.S. President Donald Trump, saying his post included potentially misleading information regarding the process of mail-in voting.
+(Reuters) - Twitter Inc TWTR.N on Thursday placed a warning label on a tweet by U.S. President Donald Trump, saying his post included potentially misleading information regarding the process of mail-in voting.

 Our Standards: The Thomson Reuters Trust Principles.